Make your own free website on Tripod.com

 Above picture: The boy seated on the floor is Eduardo (Dading) Morato';

 On the 1st row (L-R): Arturo (Turing) Morato', Josefina (Fining) Morato', Dona.
-Cecilia Pica Morato', Mrs. Marta Montes Guinto and Tomas (Tomasing) Morato' Jr. At the back standing is Don Tomas Morato and Atty.
+Cecilia Racoma Morato', Mrs. Marta Montes Guinto and Tomas (Tomasing) Morato' Jr. At the back standing is Don Tomas Morato and Atty.
 Leon Guinto who was a regular guest of the house .
 About this time Guinto was the representative of the 2nd district of Tayabas under the Lower House of the Philippine Legislature.

 family39b.jpg